aitgon/wopmars/docs/content/wrapper.rst

 A `Toolwrapper` compatible with **WoPMaRS** have to be a subclass of the abstract class, prepare yourself, ``Toolwrapper``!
 For WoPMaRS, every `Toolwrapper` is a subclass of ``Toolwrapper`` and if you ask it to work with a class which do not satisfy this simple condition, you'll obtain an error.
 The reason for that is simple: if your `Toolwrapper` inherit from ``Toolwrapper``, then it is certain that it contains some methods and attributes familiar to WoPMaRS.
 Otherwise, there are no guarantees.

 An other important thing necessary to work with WoPMaRS is to provide the static class attribute ``__mapper_args__`` to your `Toolwrapper`.
 This attribute is a dictionnary which should have ``polymorphic_identity`` as key and the full name of the class (contained in a String) as value.
-This information is necessary to WoPMaRS because when it will store the `Toolwrappers` informations into the database, WoPMaRS will be able to keep track of the inheritance between your `Toolwrapper` and the ``Toolwrapper`` class.
+This information is necessary to WoPMaRS because when it will store the `tool wrappers` informations into the database, WoPMaRS will be able to keep track of the inheritance between your `Toolwrapper` and the ``Toolwrapper`` class.

 .. note::
     A static class attribute is an attribute associated with a class and not with a specific object of this class.
 Modifying this kind of attribute in an object of a given class is somehow similar to modifying this attribute in every object of the class (those that already exist and those future).